-(3) In all areas of the inland district except for the Connecticut River and those portions of its tributaries open to fishing throughout the year, as provided in section 26-112-44(a)(1) of the Regulations of Connecticut State Agencies, the daily creel limit for American shad shall be zero, and all American shad caught shall be immediately returned, without avoidable injury, to the waters from which taken.
-Possession of American shad on the waters or on the shores of the inland district, except for the waters and shores of the Connecticut River and those portions of its tributaries open to fishing throughout the year as provided in section 26-112-44(a)(1) of the Regulations of Connecticut State Agencies, is prohibited.
+(3) In all areas of the inland district except for the Connecticut River and those portions of its tributaries [open to fishing throughout the year] designated as tidal waters and tributaries as provided in section [26-112-44(a)(1)] 26-112-46 of the Regulations of Connecticut State Agencies, the daily creel limit for American shad shall be zero, and all American shad caught shall be immediately returned, without avoidable injury, to the waters from which taken.

+Possession of American shad on the waters or on the shores of the inland district, except for the waters and shores of the Connecticut River and those portions of its tributaries [open to fishing throughout the year] designated as tidal waters and tributaries as provided in section [26-112-44(a)(1)] 26-112-46 of the Regulations of Connecticut State Agencies, is prohibited.